apache/doris/docs/en/extending-doris/doris-on-es.md

 `Notice`:

-If you don’t set the format for the time type field In ES, the default format for Date-type field is
+* If you don’t set the format for the time type field In ES, the default format for Date-type field is

 ```
 strict_date_optional_time||epoch_millis
 ```
+* If the date field indexed into ES is unix timestamp, it needs to be converted to `ms`, and the internal timestamp of ES is processed according to `ms` unit, otherwise Doris On ES will display wrong column data

 ### Fetch ES metadata field `_id`